 This crisis is not going away, and, just as many experts have predicted, there will be multiple outbreaks, waves, and unexpected discoveries along the way.
 It would be foolish to continue using our streets the way they are configured now, when we can instead shift to living more of our lives outdoors while maintaining safe social distances.

 We continue to witness some of our favorite people and businesses struggling.
 By re-allocating public space, we are providing help to some of our local businesses and we lessen the number of people who get sick.
 Let’s minimize the damage from the crisis and make these changes without further delay.
 We look forward to seeing the City’s plans.

 Is signing a pledge necessary?
 We think it is.
-It’s time for multiple individuals, businesses, and local organizations to come together and help save our City.
+It’s time for multiple individuals, businesses, and local organizations to come together and help make our City safer during the pandemic.
 Let’s make some changes, working together.